Ronghammer/SQL-for-cohort-analysis/README.md

-# SQL-for-cohort-analysis
-# 5 KPI analysis
+This data project contains cohort analysis and 5 KPI measurement via SQL and Tableau for a Brazil company marketing department.